zmalone/chef-web-docs/source/delivery/get-started/create-the-project/next/_index.md

-Next, you'll add functionality to your build cookbook, including running unit and syntax tests, publishing the `awesome_customers_delivery` cookbook to your Chef server, and delivering the Customers web application.
+Next, you'll add a feature to the Customers web application that alters the way customer information is displayed to the user and move the change through the Delivery pipeline.